Ilya Repin: Legacy

 Repin was the first Russian artist to achieve European fame using specifically Russian themes.
 His 1873 painting Barge Haulers on the Volga, radically different from previous Russian paintings, made him the leader of a new movement of critical realism in Russian art.
 He chose nature and character over academic formalism.
 The triumph of this work was widespread, and it was praised by contemporaries like Vladimir Stasov and Fyodor Dostoyevsky.
 The paintings show his feeling of personal responsibility for the hard life of the common people and the destiny of Russia.

+On 5 August 2009, Google celebrated Ilya Repin's Birthday with a doodle.

+In a 2017 VTsIOM poll, Repin ranked third as the most favorite artist of Russians, with 16% of respondents naming him as their favorite, behind Ivan Aivazovsky (27%) and Ivan Shishkin (26%).